NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 # Epidemics Application

 ## Introduction
 Epidemics is a web application.
 It is typically run at a care provider's office and would be integrated with an EHR (Electronic Health Record) application.
-The provider would select the patient and work with the patient to answer a set of relevant questions and submit the responses to a computer server whichwould analyze and present to the provider treatment recommendations, which can be modified by the provider.
+The provider would select the patient and work with the patient to answer a set of relevant questions and submit the responses to a computer server which would analyze and present to the provider treatment recommendations, which can be modified by the provider.
 The application is designed to be highly interoperable with the use of Fast Interoperability Health Resources (FHIR) standards.

 ## Setup and running
 Epidemics application runs locally with the default configuration.
 For installation and software packages needed for running Epidemics, please *see installation manual*.
 Once installed and configured, the application is launched by navigating to http://localhost:8081.
 When you have successfuly installed and configured the application, the home page should look like the image below.